Optimisation classes

 Constructs a symbolic Hamiltonian from the QUBO problem by converting it to an Ising model.

-The method calls the qubo_to_ising function to convert the QUBO formulation into an Ising Hamiltonian with linear and quadratic terms.
-Then, it creates a symbolic Hamiltonian using the qibo library.
+The method calls the qubo_to_ising function to convert the QUBO formulation into an Ising Hamiltonian with linear and quadratic terms, before creating a symbolic Hamiltonian using the main qibo library.

 Returns: